 - Queen Califia’s Magical Circle is closed until further notice.

 City Hall is reopened with the modifications listed below.
-Both walk-ins and appointments are welcome.

 The Escondido Public Library is now open with limited services:

 The Park Avenue Community Center